Degenerate coupled-cluster theory: Theories

 Next, let us consider the degenerate coupled-cluster singles and doubles ($\Delta$CCSD) method.
-Its projector $\hat{P}_I$ spans the zero, singly, and doubly excited states from $|I\rangle$, leading to an energy equation and two sets of $t$-amplitude equations.
+Its projector $\hat{P}_I$ spans the zero, singly, and doubly excited determinants from $|I\rangle$, leading to an energy equation and $T_1$- and $T_2$-amplitude equations.